itu-devops/lecture_notes/sessions/session_03/README_PREP.md

 ### Vagrant & VirtualBox

-In case you are running MacOS or Windows you might find helpful [installation instructions for your host operating system in the linked guide](https://www.itu.dk/people/ropf/blog/vagrant_install.html).
-Note, Vagrant cannot be run in a VirtualBox VM.
+**Note :** In case you are running MacOS or Windows you might find helpful [installation instructions for your host operating system in the linked guide](https://www.itu.dk/people/ropf/blog/vagrant_install.html).
+If you're running running a Mac with an ARM processor (M1, M2, M3 as of 2025) then you can't install VirtualBox, but you'll have to install UTM instead of VirtualBox.
+The instructions below are alternating between how to work with VirtualBox or UTM.
+Read them attentively and apply what makes sense to your own situation.

+**Note:** Vagrant cannot be run in a VirtualBox VM.
 This means that you should install Vagrant and related plugins in your host OS (Windows/MacOS) if you are running Linux in a virtual box already.
 This is because vagrant creates VMs, and creating VMs from a VM can cause problems.

-Install Virtualbox:
+#### Install the Hypervisor (VirtualBox, UTM)

+To install VirtualBox you can use sudo:
 ```bash
 sudo apt install virtualbox virtualbox-ext-pack
 ```
+**Note:** If you are on a Mac with ARM processor you install UTM either via their UI: https://mac.getutm.app/ or with brew: `brew install --cask utm`

+#### Install Vagrant

 Since the packaged Vagrant in the linked repositories is in a bit buggy version we install it directly from the package provided by the tool vendor: